Solidgate provides 3D Secure support for payments, enhancing security measures for both merchants and customers. To process a payment as a

 Solidgate or the payment processor can trigger 3DS authentication.
 Whenever 3DS authentication is invoked, you can check the status through:

-- check order status API request
+- check order status API response

 - order status Webhook notification